Elkhart, Indiana: Sports

-The Elkhart Miracle was a proposed independent minor league baseball team that was scheduled to begin to play in the Northern League in 2015.
+The Elkhart Miracle is a proposed independent minor league baseball team that was scheduled to begin to play in the Northern League in 2015.
 The stadium was to be located on the city's southwest side on State Road 19.
 As of December 2017, the stadium had not yet been built, and the team was not formed, due to construction delays.
+As of May 2023, the team played at NorthWood Field of Dreams in Nappanee, Indiana.

 The Elkhart Express was a semi-professional men's basketball team in the International Basketball League.
 Their home games were played at North Side Gymnasium, located inside Elkhart's North Side Middle School.
 The franchise began operation in 2006 and won the International Title in 2006 and 2007.
 The Elkhart Express officially released news that they were folding under bankruptcy on January 5, 2009.
 In January 2010, head coach and founder Daimon Beathea announced that the Express would return for the 2010 season, but those plans never came to fruition.